psalaets/standings/README.md

 #### items

-Array of objects to rank.
+Array to create standings from.
+Array elements can be any type.

 #### rankBy